 The Company has one line of business, acquiring and processing seismic data in North America.
-Our chief operating decision maker (President, Chief Executive Officer and Chairman of the Board) makes operating decisions and assesses performance based on the Company as a whole.
+Our chief operating decision maker (President and Chief Executive Officer) makes operating decisions and assesses performance based on the Company as a whole.
 Accordingly, the Company is considered to be in a single reportable segment.
 The following table presents the Company's operating revenues (unaudited and in thousands) disaggregated by geographic region: